-Based on the guidelines stated in the ISQC 1, compliance to the standard is perceived as high audit quality.
-Although large audit firms have been argued and associated with high audit quality (DeAngelo, 1981), very limited studies have measured audit quality using an objective measure (Krishnan & Schauer, 2000). studies have indirectly inferred that large audit firms as a proxy for high audit quality (DeAngelo, 1981; Carcello et al., 1992; Krishnan & Schauer, 2000).
-However, it is still unclear how and why the levels of audit quality differ among small and medium firms.
-Hence, the objective of this study is to assess the framework on efficiency and effectiveness of the small and medium audit firms.
-Subsequently, based on that framework, standards and benchmark information would be developed.
+Based on the guidelines stated in ISQC 1, compliance with the standard is perceived as high audit quality.
+Although large audit firms have been argued and associated with high audit quality (DeAngelo, 1981), very limited studies have measured audit quality using an objective measure (Krishnan & Schauer, 2000).
+Past studies have indirectly inferred that large audit firms as a proxy for high audit quality (DeAngelo, 1981; Carcello et al., 1992; Krishnan & Schauer, 2000).
+However, stakeholders want to know the variation of audit quality among all audit firms.